ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/attributes/attributes.rst

 Retrieving Attributes
 ---------------------

-The general formats for retrieving the attributes on an item are:
+The general formats for retrieving the Attributes on an item are:

 - Groups: ``GET /v2/groups/{groupType}/{groupId}/attributes``
 - Indicators: ``GET /v2/indicators/{indicatorType}/{indicator}/attributes``